Van Halen (album): Packaging and artwork

-The cover photos for Van Halen were taken at the Whisky a Go Go, a Los Angeles club at which Van Halen often performed during the mid-1970s.
+The cover photos for Van Halen were taken at the Whisky a Go Go, a Los Angeles club at which Van Halen often performed during late 1976-1977.
 The guitar pictured on the cover is Eddie Van Halen's signature Frankenstrat (before he added the red paint), a highly customized Stratocaster-style guitar built out of replacement parts.

-The liner notes thank radio host disk jockey Rodney Bingenheimer and Kiss bassist Gene Simmons, the latter usually credited with discovering Van Halen.
+The liner notes thank radio disc jockey Rodney Bingenheimer and Kiss bassist Gene Simmons, the latter usually credited with discovering Van Halen although Bingenheimer deserves credit for introducing Van Halen to Simmons.
 "A lot of people stick me on their [thanks list], even though I don't deserve it," Simmons remarked.
 "One that I did deserve to be on was that first Van Halen record – the guys still owe me a couple thousand bucks!
 But I love 'em."